rileydeman/php-website-folder-template/README.md

 - To compile sass you need to be sure that your terminal is in the assets folder and use the following command (everytime you start working on your site) in de terminal: `sass --watch --no-source-map sass/input.sass css/output.css`
 - Be sure that you connect the `.css` files to your web pages, web browsers **can't** read `.sass` and/or `.scss` files.

+## Changing document root in xampp

+1. Go to the folder where the index.php is located
+2. Copy the path to that file
+2. Open xampp
+2. Click on "config" form the apache
+3. Click on the top link named "Apache (httpd.conf)"
+4. Scoll down until you see something like this
+- DocumentRoot "C:\xampp\htdocs"
+- <Directory "C:\xampp\htdocs">
+5. Paste the copied path to both, DocumentRoot and Directory, between the ""
+6. Save the file and start or restart apache
+7. Go to localhost in your web browser

 More information soon!